Konstantin8105/Matrix-Multiply-Part1/README.md

    ...
 }
 ```
 Comment - at the future, I will show the reason - Why buffer of column for matrix B is good?
-But we create the better.
+But we will create the better solution.

 Code in project [go.matrix](https://github.com/skelterjohn/go.matrix/blob/daa59528eefd43623a4c8e36373a86f9eef870a2/arithmetic.go)
 ```go